solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

-2. When operating on larger data, we run into [Stack](https://solana.com/docs/programs/faq#stack) and [Heap](https://solana.com/docs/programs/faq#heap-size) constraints - to get around these, we’ll look at using Box and Zero-Copy.
+2. When operating on larger data, we run into [Stack](https://solana.com/docs/programs/faq#stack) and [Heap](https://solana.com/docs/programs/faq#heap-size) constraints - to get around these, we'll look at using Box and Zero-Copy.

 #### Sizes